saman9452/SofiaWL/ReplicationPackage/README.md

 ```

 Substitute the Id returned above for the recommender \<rec_sim_id\> and compare the recommenders with the actual values, \<reality_id>.

+before running the following command, modify relationalgit.json file and set the Database value in "ConnectionStrings" to the database name.
+If this step is skiped, the **auc.csv** will be created but it will be empty.

 ```PowerShell
 dotnet-rgit --cmd analyze-simulations --analyze-result-path "path_to_result" --recommender-simulation <rec_sim_id> --reality-simulation <reality_id>  --conf-path <path_to_config_file>